rlgraph/rlgraph/README.md

 For more detailed documentation on RLgraph and its API-reference, please visit [our readthedocs page here](https://rlgraph.readthedocs.io).

+Below be show some training results on gym tasks:

 ![Learning results](https://user-images.githubusercontent.com/14904111/53730353-fab97800-3e77-11e9-974c-69b21f1522d0.png)

 **Left:** Soft Actor Critic on Pendulum-v0 (10 seeds). **Right:** Multi-GPU Ape-X on Pong-v0 (10 seeds).